nisasohail/Project_US_Income/README.md

-﻿Analysis and Prediction of Adult Income In US
-Based on Census Data Using Machine Learning
+## Analysis and Prediction of Adult Income In US Based on Census Data Using Machine Learning

-Overview:
-Project Description:
+### Project Description:

 This machine learning project uses the annual income data set from UCI Machine Learning Repository, based on the US census to predict annual money incomes for